[ Home ] [ News ] [ Contact ] [ Search ] 1D SiGe

 Similarly for the heavy and light hole bands: At 500 nm (Si only, no strain) heavy and light hole are degenerate.
 This degeneracy is lifted when strain is applied through the incorporation of Ge.

-The strain tensor has six dimensionless components (exx, eyy, ezz, exy, exz, eyz) and its values are written to strain1/strain.dat.
-The ASCII file contains in its columns: distance in nm, exx, eyy, ezz, exy, exz, eyz).
+The strain tensor has six dimensionless components (exx, eyy, ezz, exy, exz, eyz) and its values are written to strain/strain_cr1D.dat.
+The ASCII file contains in its columns: position in nm, exx, eyy, ezz, exy, exz, eyz).

 In our example file all offdiagonal strain components (exy, exz, eyz) are zero and exx is equal to eyy.
 The strain has its maximum value when pure Ge is present (0 and 750 nm).